JSpeedie/G2ME-legacy/README.md

 ABadPlayer
 ```

+...along with some other data in `.data/`, but you shouldn't manually edit the
+data in either directory.

-From here you can interact with the data as you want.
+From here, you can interact with the data as you want.
 Common operations are:

-* Printing player info in a human readable form
+* Printing a player's outcome/set history

 ```
 $ G2ME -h TheBestPlayer
-TheBestPlayer  ABadPlayer   1662.3  290.3  0.060000  1-0  1/1/2018  ExampleBracket
+TheBestPlayer  ABadPlayer   1662.3  290.3  0.060000  3-0  1/1/2018  ExampleBracket
-TheBestPlayer  AGoodPlayer  1791.9  247.5  0.060000  1-0  1/1/2018  ExampleBracket
+TheBestPlayer  AGoodPlayer  1791.9  247.5  0.060000  3-2  1/1/2018  ExampleBracket
 ```

 * Creating a pr of all the players in the system